 The largest island is Cát Bà.
 Its 12,000 inhabitants live mainly from fishing, oyster farming, and increasing tourism.
 The island’s largest elevation is over 330 meters high.

 During the Indochina War and the Vietnam War, some of the islands and caves were converted into shelters for refugees, the sick and injured, as well as into supply depots.
-At one of the cave hospitals on Cát Bà stayed up to 300 patients at a time.
+At one of the cave hospitals in Cát Bà stayed up to 300 patients at a time.

 Later, in the 1970s and 1980s, many so-called boat people fled Vietnam through the.